BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

     // This tracks where in the input we are unsigned int currCharIndex = 0;

-    // This tracks the number of newLines we have read unsigned int newLinesRead = 0;
+    // This tracks the number of newLines ('\n') we have read unsigned int newLinesRead = 0;

 	TokenType type = TokenType::UNDEFINED;